rlnB2022/luminous-personnel/README.md

 # Solutions / What I learned

 Since I was very new to front-end development, I utilized Google, StackOverflow and the MDN Web documentation.
 Not only did I solve the problems I ran across, I was able to learn along the way.
-A year later and I have reworked the website to be mobile-friendly first.
-It's amazing how much I've grown!
+A year later (2020) and I have reworked the website to be mobile-friendly first.

 # Takeaways